Did negligent security contribute to this tragic loss of life?

-Did negligent security contribute to this horrific shooting?
+Did negligent security contribute to this Augusta apartment shooting?
 We represent individuals and families in Georgia who have suffered a tragic loss or injury as a consequence of negligent property security, and we have recovered tens of millions of dollars for our Clients.
-Read Our Legal Take to find out if the victim may have legal avenues for justice and claims for substantial compensation in Georgia, or call now for a free consultation with out legal team: 706.494.2800.
+Read Our Legal Take to find out if the victim’s family may have legal avenues for justice and claims for substantial compensation in Georgia, or call now for a free consultation with out legal team: 706.494.2800.

 Our Legal Take

-- Have there been prior incidents of violence on property?
-What security measures, such as gated-entry, bright lighting, surveillance cameras, and security patrols, were in place to deter crime and protect residents at the time of the shooting?
+- What security measures, such as gated-entry, bright lighting, surveillance cameras, and security patrols, were in place to protect residents and deter crime at the time of the shooting?

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the apartment complex owner or management failed to provide adequate security, Patricia Bailey may seek justice and elect to pursue legal claims for her injuries.
+Should the facts of this matter reveal that the apartment complex owner or management failed to provide adequate security, the family of Frank Thompson, Jr. may seek justice and elect to pursue legal claims for his wrongful death.

 Based upon its long, extensive, and successful experience in handling negligent security cases against property owners in the State of Georgia, The Murray Law Firm suggests that photographs and a thorough, unbiased inspection of the property will need to be performed immediately, before any evidence may be repaired, damaged or destroyed.